couchbase-partners/amazon-cloud-formation-couchbase/README.md

 # amazon-cloud-formation-couchbase

-Amazon Cloud Formation (CFn) Templates to install Couchbase
+These are Amazon Cloud Formation (CFn) templates that install Couchbase Enterprise.